AFLplusplus/AFLplusplus/docs/parallel_fuzzing.md

 # Tips for parallel fuzzing

 This document talks about synchronizing afl-fuzz jobs on a single machine or across a fleet of systems.
 See README.md for the general instruction manual.

+Note that this document is rather outdated. please refer to the main document section on multiple core usage [../README.md#Using multiple cores](../README.md#b-using-multiple-coresthreads) for up to date strategies!

 ## 1) Introduction